Carry, Run, and Press

 This workout is not designed for the faint of heart.
 Expect to wake up the morning after with soreness from muscles that you did not know existed.

-Ross has authored several training manuals, and is available for private training in the New England area.
-You may contact him directly at
+Ross has authored several training manuals, and operates a training business in the New England area.
+Feel free to contact him at ross@rosstraining.com, and follow his regular updates at www.rosstraining.com/blog